onino-js/NEAT/documentation/neat-implementation.md

 This brings two new configuration parameters:

 ```
 Object: Configuration
+Properties:

-Properties: - The percentage of best performing members allowed to reproduce with crossovers - A fitness threshold
+    - The percentage of best performing members allowed to reproduce with crossovers.

+    - A fitness threshold to evaluate wether or not two Genomes equally perform or not.
 ```

 ### Putting all together